joleys/niko-home-control-II/README.md

 ### NHC All Off Action

-This action is exposed as a switch.
-The state is according the state of all assigned players as configured for that action.
+This action is exposed as a button.

 #### Entities